Into the Dungeon

 Earthquake?
 He cocked his head, listening hard.
 No, the sound was more…guttural.

-A faint hissing overtook the rumbling.
+A faint hissing joined the rumbling.

 Then the sound of something hard rhythmically tapping against the stone floor echoed down the hall towards him.